OneZoom/docker-base/README.md

 To build, run `make build`.
 To release a new version, change the Ubuntu version in the Makefile, and run `make release`, which will run a test suite and, if it passes, attempt to push a release to docker.io.
+You may need to run `make clean` beforehand.

 ## Changes